 This boiler is of a low mass design, which provides for instant heat transfer.
-Special attention to water flow rates will ensure that temperature rise does not exceed 35F (19.4°C).
+Special attention to water flow rates will ensure that temperature rise does not exceed 35°F (19.4°C).
 The following table is provided as a guide.
+Based on normal water hardness

-For application in areas known to have hard water conditions, contact factory for recommendations.
+For application in areas known to have hard water conditions, choose a pump for the local water hardness conditions.
+Alternatively soften the water to normal hardness level.